davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/0b769107-04b5-40ed-ae92-4dba1bcbbad8)

-### #5 Which of our customer segments are more susceptible to making purchases that are on sale?
+### #5 Which customer segment is more susceptible to making purchases that are on sale?
 - Since we know that Gen X and Boomers make the most purchases, it does make sense why they would have the most deal purchases.
 - However, on average, they are about the same.
 Therefore, I believe the deals are working effectively for all customers.
 - A deeper level to analyze this further would be to use weights to make each generation the same size.